jliu70/adafruit.usedgoodies.com/docs/circuitpython/index.md

 - Lean and efficient implementation of Python 3
     - Includes a small subset of Python standard library
 - Optimized to run on microcontrollers
+- Micropython developed by Damien George in 2014
+    - CircuitPython is a fork of Micropython
+        - CircuirtPython developed by Adafruit in 2017

-CircuitPython is a fork of Micropython.
-While CircuitPython looks somewhat like MicroPython there are some [differences](https://github.com/adafruit/circuitpython#differences-from-micropython).
+    - While CircuitPython looks somewhat like MicroPython there are some [differences](https://github.com/adafruit/circuitpython#differences-from-micropython).

 Choose MicroPython